 Enrolment on this course does not constitute reservation of an examination.
 All courses may be followed by a CSWIP Welding Quality Control Co-ordinator examination for candidates with appropriate experience as specified in CSWIP document CSWIP- QCC-20-08.

-Candidates wishing to take the examination must have the following as a minimum
+Candidates must have the following as a minimum:

 - Application of the requirements of codes and standards